nwHacks2019/backend/README.md

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/nwHacks2019/backend/blob/master/LICENSE)

-[Express.js](https://expressjs.com/) server for processing and storing community help requests for Give+Seek, a platform for human connection and support when we need it most.
+[Express.js](https://expressjs.com/) server is used for processing and storing community help requests for Give+Seek, a platform for human connection and support.

-The server is currently hosted on [Heroku](https://giveandseek.herokuapp.com/).
+The server is hosted on [Heroku](https://giveandseek.herokuapp.com/).
 The server was hosted on [Google Cloud Platform](https://cloud.google.com/) while it was active during the hackathon.

 ## Setup